-Wendy: What other big challenges do you see for marketing, media, advertising and PR?
+Wendy: What other big challenges do you see for marketing, media, advertising, and PR?

-Igor: Everything in our lives will be smart the coming 2 decades.
-From apps, to digital assistants, from global brains to AI-powered marketing.
+Igor: Everything in our lives will be smart in the coming 2 decades.
+From apps to digital assistants, from global brains to AI-powered marketing.
 Software is already (ch)eating the world as we know it and this was only the warming up.
 We’ll switch to smart circular cities, robots, and we’ll see a new relationship between man and machine.

-Robots, automation and AI might take over 30% of our jobs (white collar & blue collar) in the coming 2 decades.
-However, our human skills, like social, intellectual and emotional skills, will keep us ahead of automation.
+Robots, automation, and AI might take over 30% of our jobs (white-collar & blue-collar) in the coming 2 decades.
+However, our human skills, like social, intellectual, and emotional skills, will keep us ahead of automation.
 We need to work with machines, not compete with them.

 Social media will move beyond Facebook and Insta, and take us beyond screens.
 AR, VR, Mixed Reality will lure us into new experiences and virtual worlds.
 The Games and eSports industries are already revealing us the next levels of social experiences and digital entertainment.

-Social media offer brands who generously listen and share amazing ways to cultivate sympathy and loyalty.
+Social media offer brands that generously listen and share amazing ways to cultivate sympathy and loyalty.
 Challenge for CMOs is to use new technology to add new value – not just to interrupt people in new ways.

-Brands with a data-driven and customer centric culture make faster, better, and ‘more informed’ strategic decisions.
+Brands with a data-driven and customer-centric culture make faster, better, and ‘more informed’ strategic decisions.
 Data have an important story to tell…you just need to give them a voice.
 Take Amazon for example.
 It’s wildly innovative, persistently disruptive and laser-focused on its customers.
-Technology can lift customer centricity and relevant personalization to the next levels.
+Technology can lift customer-centricity and relevant personalization to the next levels.